Van valuation – the ultimate guide

 Getting an accurate valuation for your van can be a tricky process

-Having a good idea of the trade value for your van can save you time and money, not only is it useful to put an accurate insurance figure down when it comes to renewal but if you come to sell to a dealer or even place a private advert you’ll know a reasonable price to aim for.
+And having a good idea of your van’s trade value can save you time and money.
+Not only is it helpful to put an accurate insurance figure down when it comes to renewal, but if you come to sell to a dealer or even place a private advert, you’ll know a reasonable price to aim for.

 Vans can be worth different amounts depending on the buyer and seller, so prices can vary from place to place across the country.
-Just remember, your van is only worth what someone is willing to pay for it.
+Remember, your van is only worth what someone is willing to pay!Van valuation explained:

 What determines van value?

-As with all used vehicles, there are two main factors that determine how much it’s worth – supply and demand.
+As with all used vehicles, two main factors determine their worth – supply and demand.

-If you have a rare spec or addition to standard kit that someone has been searching months for, ultimately, it’s going to be worth that bit more to them than all the other vans on sale.
+If you have a rare spec or addition to a standard kit that someone has been searching for months, it will ultimately be worth that bit more to them than all the other vans on sale.

-The used van market is huge and whereas used cars can be differentiated between engine choice and a plethora of specs, vans are far more limited.
-Often there’s only the choice of one engine and a couple of trim levels to pick from.
+The used van market is enormous.
+Vans are far more limited than used cars, which can be differentiated by engine choice and specs.
+Often, there’s only one engine choice and a couple of trim levels.

-While this simplifies the new van buying process, it can often level the playing field when it comes to used models.
-Higher spec vans can be incredibly similar in price to their most basic brothers.
+While this simplifies the new van buying process, it can often level the playing field regarding used models.
+Higher-spec vans can be incredibly similar in price to more basic ones.

 The factors taken into account for van valuation:

-The older your van, the less money it will be worth, there’s no getting around that.
-Even if your van isn’t that old, if it has covered thousands more miles than is average for its age, it will be worth less.
+The older your van, the less money it will be worth.
+There’s no getting around that.
+Even if your van isn’t that old, it will be worth less if it has done thousands more miles than what is average for its age.

-Manufacturers with a well-known reputation for reliability will also help your van price, a Mercedes Vito will always hold its money better than a Citroen Relay for example.
+Manufacturers with a well-known reputation for reliability will also help your van’s price.
+For example, a Mercedes Vito will always hold its money better than a Citroen Relay.

 Peugeot van